abhinav345/comp3100Assignment/README.md

-1. clone the ds-syst github repo to your local computer
+1. clone the ds-sim github repo to your local computer

 2. Open up two terminals